In SEO, keyword density and LSI (Latent Semantic Indexing) play a big role in the way you develop your content to make it more visible in the SERPs.

 - The meta title tag

-- At the start of the article
+- In the first paragraph of the intro

-- Using the target keyword as anchor text
+- As anchor text

-What Is Latent Semantic Indexing (LSI)?
+What Is Latent Semantic Indexing (LSI) SEO?

-According to the Search Engine Journal Latent Semantic Indexing (LSI) is:
+According to the Search Engine Journal latent semantic indexing (LSI) is:

-“a mathematical method used to determine the relationship between terms and concepts in content.
-The contents of a webpage are crawled by a search engine and the most common words and phrases are collated and identified as the keywords for the page.”
+A mathematical method used to determine the relationship between terms and concepts in content.
+The contents of a webpage are crawled by a search engine and the most common words and phrases are collated and identified as the keywords for the page.

 - Road – A route, paved land between two places, highway